 One of the most common mistakes businesses make is their failure to consistently gather feedback throughout their customers’ lifespan.
-In fact, only 1 out of 4 companies have a well-developed strategy for gathering feedback, the insights from which could be used to improve customer experience and satisfaction and, therefore, increase loyalty.
-These businesses overlook the importance of asking customers what they think, leveraging the feedback to not only deliver an experience which caters to their needs and wants but also guides future marketing campaigns and improves products and services.
+Many businesses overlook the importance of asking customers what they think, leveraging the feedback to not only deliver an experience which caters to their needs and wants but also guides future marketing campaigns and improves products and services.

 One of the most effective ways to deliver a competitive experience, one which ensures loyalty, is to ask customers to complete a quick and easy survey which not only measures the current performance of the business but also anticipates its future performance.
 Customer feedback enables the business to:

 - Understand what it needs to change to improve customer loyalty.